 He has experience negotiating planning applications and can handle the appeal process on behalf of clients, including where necessary, giving evidence at public inquiries.
 He can also advise clients on promoting land through the Local Plan system where he has experience of giving evidence at public examinations and has been successful at influencing the content of Local Development Documents.

-Debbie is Chartered Town Planner who has been working in town planning since 1996 in both the public and private sectors.
+Debbie is a Chartered Town Planner who has been working in town planning since 1996 in both the public and private sectors.
 She spent nine years in various English local authorities as a Development Control Officer before moving into the private sector, working for private and corporate clients in the mobile telecommunications and leisure industries.

 Recently she has been working in the renewables sector for a leading developer of ground-based solar farms in the UK.
 In the past 18 months she has secured planning permission for over 100MW of generating capacity for this client, on sites across the country from Kent to west Wales.